-The goal of this first phase of the major facility design stage is the creation of a comprehensive Conceptual Design that clearly articulates project elements that NSF will consider, including:
+The goal of this first phase of the major facility Design Stage is the creation of a comprehensive conceptual design that clearly articulates project elements that NSF will consider, including:

 - Description of the research infrastructure and technical requirements needed to meet the science, including a definition and relative prioritization of the research objectives and science questions the proposed facility will address.
 Technical requirements must flow down from the science requirements.
-This description may be site-independent or site-specific depending on the nature of the project; - System-level design, including definition of all functional requirements and major systems; - Concept of operations including an estimate of annual operations and maintenance costs, staffing levels, and other activities - Initial risk analysis and mitigation strategy for construction, identifying enabling technologies, high-risk or long-lead items, and research and development (R&D) needed to reduce project risk to acceptable levels; - Potential environmental and safety impacts to be considered in site selection (see "Compliance with Environmental, Cultural and Historical Statues," at the end of this section); - Description of the proposed construction performance baseline (scope of work, budget and schedule) needed to evaluate readiness and continue planning in preparation for the Preliminary Design Phase.
-This includes budget and contingency estimates appropriate to a Conceptual Design1 level and based on the initial Risk Analysis and initial projections for the construction and commissioning schedule; - Description of proposed Educational Outreach and Broader Societal Impact, included in the proposed scope of work, budget and schedule.
+This description may be site-independent or site-specific depending on the nature of the project; - System-level design, including definition of all functional requirements and major systems; - Concept of operations including an estimate of annual operations and maintenance costs, staffing levels, and other activities - Initial risk analysis and mitigation strategy for construction, identifying enabling technologies, high-risk or long-lead items, and research and development (R&D) needed to reduce project risk to acceptable levels; - Initial acquisition plans, addressing unique project specific considerations, risks and uncertainties, such as strategies for evolving technologies or R&D and design efforts that continue in the Construction Stage. - Potential environmental and safety impacts to be considered in site selection (see "Compliance with Environmental, Cultural and Historical Statues," at the end of this section); - Description of the proposed construction project definition (scope of work, budget and schedule) needed to evaluate readiness and continue planning in preparation for the Preliminary Design Phase.
+This includes budget and contingency estimates appropriate to a Conceptual Design level that are based on the initial Risk Analysis and initial projections for the construction and commissioning schedule; - Description of proposed Educational Outreach and Broader Societal Impact, included in the proposed scope of work, budget and schedule.